jumpalottahigh/fpvtips/src/pages/blog/2018-08-11-upgrading-your-wizard-part-2/index.md

 title: 'Upgrading your Wizard x220 Part 2'
 author: 'Georgi Yanev'
 affiliate:
-  'Links to Banggood in this article are affiliate links and would support the blog if used to make a purchase.'
+  'Links to Banggood or Amazon in this article are affiliate links and would support the blog if used to make a purchase.'
 draft: false
 category: 'fpv'
 tags: